umerkk/games-rest-api/README.md

 The Build command, will transpile the React code, bundle it into a single file & move it to the `build` folder in the root of the project.
 There the API can also render the React UI

 # Deployment
-The project is shipped with a self contained Docker Image for the API & a Docker swarm that consists of the API & a standalone MongoDB.
+The project is shipped with a self contained Docker Image for the API & a Docker compose file that consists of the API & a standalone MongoDB.

 ### Prerequisites

  - Docker Engine
- -  Docker Swarm.

 Navigate to the `root` of the project and run the following command.